 Overview

-The Bachelor of Arts in Economics, offered by the Department of Economics, exposes students to the economist's way of thinking about social problems and behavior.
-The major helps a student understand the economic aspect of current events and public policy and is excellent preparation for careers in law and business.
+The Bachelor of Arts in Economics, offered by the Department of Economics, teaches students the economic approach to social problems and behavior and helps students understand the economics behind current events and public policy.
+It is excellent preparation for careers in law and business.

 Campus Locations: Main and Japan